 George Soros founded the philanthropic agency, Open Society Foundations (OSF), which financially supports civil society groups in more than 37 countries around the world.
 OSF was the recipient of its founder’s $18 billion which it uses to support causes in education and youth, justice, public health, and media.

-The legendary investor is known as “The Man Who Broke the Bank of England” because of the foresight he had in betting against the Pound sterling due to the unfavorable position the United Kingdom took in the European Exchange Rate Mechanism.
+The legendary investor is known as “The Man Who Broke the Bank of England” because of the foresight he had in betting against the Pound sterling due to the unfavourable position the United Kingdom took in the European Exchange Rate Mechanism.
 His fund sold short more than $10 billion worth of Pounds, which in turn made him a profit of more than $1 billion on the day which has been dubbed “Black Wednesday of 1992.”

 Soros has spoken against the somewhat lenient regulations on tech/internet companies like Google and Facebook.
 Speaking at the World Economic Forum in Davos, Switzerland, in January 2018, Soros said that stricter regulations on such huge companies will preserve competition and innovation in the business.